-Table 43: Description of Share configuration options Configura- tion option = Default value Description [DEFAULT] automatic_s\' = True (Boolean) If set to True, then Manila will delete all share servers which were unused more than specified time .If set to False - automatic deletion of share servers will be disabled. backlog = 4096 (Integer) Number of backlog requests to configure the socket with. default_shar = None (String) Default share group type to use. default_shar = None (String) Default share type to use. delete_shar∈ = False (Boolean) Whether share servers will be deleted on deletion of the last share. driver_hand] = None (Boolean) There are two possible approaches for share drivers in Manila.
+Table 43: Description of Share configuration options Configura- tion option = Default value Description [DEFAULT] (Boolean) If set to True, then Manila will delete all share servers which were unused more than specified time .If set to False - automatic deletion of share servers will be disabled. backlog = 4096 (Integer) Number of backlog requests to configure the socket with. default_shar = None (String) Default share group type to use. default_shar = None (String) Default share type to use. delete_share = False (Boolean) Whether share servers will be deleted on deletion of the last share. = None (Boolean) There are two possible approaches for share drivers in Manila.
 First is when share driver is able to handle share-servers and second when not.
 Drivers can support either both or only one of these approaches.
 So, set this opt to True if share driver is able to handle share servers and it is desired mode else set False.
-It is set to None by default to make this choice intentional. enable_peric = False (Boolean) Whether to enable periodic hooks or not. enable_post = False (Boolean) Whether to enable post hooks or not. enable_pre_t = False (Boolean) Whether to enable pre hooks or not. enabled_shar = None (List) A list of share backend names to use.
-These backend names should be backed by a unique [CONFIG] group with its options. enabled_shar = NFS, CIFS (List) Specify list of protocols to be allowed for share creation.
-Available values are (NFS, CIFS, GLUSTERFS, HDFS, CEPHFS, MAPRFS) executor_thi = 64 (Integer) Size of executor thread pool. = (List) $Driver(s)$ to perform some additional actions before and after share driver actions and on a periodic basis.
+It is set to None by default to make this choice intentional. enable_peric = False (Boolean) Whether to enable periodic hooks or not. enable_post = False (Boolean) Whether to enable post hooks or not. enable_pre_ł = False (Boolean) Whether to enable pre hooks or not. enabled_shar = None (List) A list of share backend names to use.
+These backend names should be backed by a unique [CONFIG] group with its options.
+(List) Specify list of protocols to be allowed for share creation.
+Available values are (NFS, CIFS, GLUSTERFS, HDFS, CEPHFS, MAPRFS) executor_thi = 64 (Integer) Size of executor thread pool. hook_drivers (List) Driver(s) to perform some additional actions before and after share driver actions and on a periodic basis.
 Default is []. migration_cr = 300 (Integer) Timeout for creating and deleting share instances when performing share migration (seconds). migration_dr = 60 (Integer) This value, specified in seconds, determines how often the share manager will poll the driver to perform the next step of migration in the storage backend, for a migrating share. migration_iç = lost+found (List) List of files and folders to be ignored when migrating shares.
-Items should be names (not including any path). migration_r∈ = True (Boolean) DEPRECATED: Specify whether read only access rule mode is supported in this backend.
+Items should be names (not including any path). migration_re = True (Boolean) DEPRECATED: Specify whether read only access rule mode is supported in this backend.
 Obsolete.
-All drivers are now required to support read-only access rules. migration_wa = 180 (Integer) Time to wait for access rules to be allowed/denied on backends when migrating shares using generic approach (seconds).
-(String) Name of the configuration group in the Manila conf file to look for network config options.
+All drivers are now required to support read-only access rules. migration_wa = 180 (Integer) Time to wait for access rules to be allowed/denied on backends when migrating shares using generic approach (seconds). network_cond = None (String) Name of the configuration group in the Manila conf file to look for network config options.
 If not set, the share backends config group will be used.
-If an option 3.3.
-Reference is not found within provided group, thenDEFAULT group will be used for search option. · r · · · share_manage (String) Full class name for the share manager.
+If an option 506 is not found within provided group, thenDEFAULT grownapter 3: For operators option.